vijayshankarv/perceptron-line/readme.md

+#Perceptron Line
-#Perceptron learning the correct line dividing a set of points in a plane
+learning the correct line dividing a set of points in a plane